GenieTim/ShadowTravelor/README.md

 ## Inspiration

 We were mostly inspired by the workshop given by the Zurich/T-Systems and the SBB teams as the problems they talked about seemed like they could be addressed and solved with technology that we could build

 ## What it does

-The app tracks your movement and calculates the time you take between destinations.
+The app tracks your movement and uses these informations to calculate the time you take between destinations, the average velocity, the efficiency of your travel as well as points to reward smart __travelors__.
 It also communicates with the SBB API in order to help the user prevent traffic jams and rush hours.
 Long and unoptimized routes punish the user by giving him a low score whereas short routes reward him with higher scores.
 Additionaly we track the usage in order to encourage attention to traffic.

 ## How we built it

-We built an android app and used sqlite as our database language.
+We built an android app and used sqlite to setup a database on the device to safe the collected data.

 ## Challenges we ran into

 The biggest problem was visualization and how random the output often seemed.

 ## Accomplishments that we're proud of

 Managing to get all that backend to actually produce an output :D

 ## What we learned

+Many things, such as:

-The swiss transport system provides a complex and useful API
+- The swiss transport associations provide a complex but huge system of APIs
+- Programming is life
+- Sleep is secundary, team primary

 ## What's next for ShadowTravelor